-For students interested in working in Finland after studies, there is big potential within the field of IT, ICT, AI, VR, Big Data, and gaming.
-According to The Finnish Information Processing Association, Finland will have around 10 000 vacant positions for skilled programmers in 2020.
-In total, there will be roughly 200 000 open job positions within the above-mentioned areas in Europe in the coming years.
+For students interested in working in Finland after studies, there is a lot of potential in the fields of IT, ICT, AI, VR, Big Data, and gaming.
+According to the Finnish Information Processing Association, Finland will have around 10,000 vacant positions for skilled programmers in 2020.
+In Europe, there will be about 200,000 job openings in the above fields over the next few years.

-Students who are interested in IT, ICT and digitalization will have good opportunities and will find a job in AI, big data, and robotics.
-As listed above, almost all sectors in Finland will face a shortage of skilled labors as a large part of the population is retiring in coming years.
+Students who are interested in IT, ICT, and digitalization will have good opportunities and will find a job in AI, big data, and robotics.
+As you can see from the list above, there will be a shortage of skilled workers in almost every industry in Finland in the coming years.

-Finland has a high standard for infrastructure, well-being, and salary.
-Read 5 Reasons to Love Finland and Finnish Work Culture to find out what’s behind the success of Finnish top companies.
+Finland has high standards for infrastructure, well-being, and salary.
+Read 5 Reasons to Love Finland and Finnish Work Culture to find out what’s behind the success of Finland’s top companies.